Tandem Productions: Tandem Productions

 In the early years, Yorkin and Lear initially established Tandem specifically for television production.
 The name was chosen because when launching their company, Yorkin and Lear were said to feel like two men riding uphill on a tandem bicycle.
 The company produced several variety and dramatic television specials such as the Fred Astaire specials, Henry Fonda and the Family, An Evening with Carol Channing and The Scene '66, to name a few.
 Tandem was also at hand for various unsold pilots throughout the 1950s and 1960s, including Henry T., Meet Me at Danny's and Barnaby (not to be confused with Barnaby Jones).

 The company also financed the production of theatrical films, some of which were released by Warner Bros.
 Pictures, Paramount Pictures, Columbia Pictures, and United Artists.

 Lear and Yorkin later turned their focus on situation comedy.
 The first success in that genre was All in the Family, which was based on the British sitcom Till Death Us Do Part.
 Before the series made its debut on January 12, 1971, Yorkin and Lear shot two unsold pilots for the series: one in 1968 called Justice For All and the other in 1969 titled Those Were the Days.
 Production for the series began in late 1970, following the third pilot episode which was picked up by CBS.
 More successful shows were also produced by Tandem; they were Maude (1972–1978), Good Times (1974–1979), and finally Sanford and Son (1972–1977).
+In 1997, the Television Academy Foundation stated that Tandem Productions' "major sitcom factories of the 1970s" used the same "new narrative ground" which had been also used for Room 222.
 In 1977, Viacom Enterprises secured domestic and international television syndication rights for All in the Family which hit off-network reruns in Fall 1979.
 Columbia Pictures Television took over distribution for the series by 1991.

-In 1978, Tandem produced Diff'rent Strokes, which was the first show not to be produced by Yorkin nor Lear.
+In 1978, Tandem produced Diff'rent Strokes, which was the first show not to be produced by Yorkin nor Lear; previous to that, the company produced a pilot for a Little Rascals TV series-one of the stars of that pilot, Gary Coleman, would end up on Diff'rent Strokes as Arnold.
 Archie Bunker's Place was produced in 1979, Sanford in 1980 and Gloria, the final series to be produced by Tandem in 1982.
 Not many more shows were produced under the Tandem name, but many other shows were being produced under T.A.T.
-Communications Company during the early 1980s.
+Communications Company during the early 1980's.
 Also in 1978, Tandem Productions launched P*I*T*S Films (an acronym which stands for "Pie In The Sky") as its television distribution arm for its parent company's programs (All in the Family was excluded, which at the time was distributed by Viacom).
 P*I*T*S Films was reincorporated as Embassy Telecommunications in 1982.